-If you have been abused or neglected at Heddington Oaks, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Heddington Oaks, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Heddington Oaks is a government-owned nursing home in Peoria.
 It runs under the management of Peoria County and is equipped with 214 certified beds.
 Among their services are rehabilitation, 24-hour nursing care, and therapies.
 Heddington Oaks is located at 2223 West Heading Avenue, Peoria, IL and may be reached through telephone number 309-636-3600.
 The Illinois Nursing Home Care Act and Department of Public Health govern Heddington Oaks.

 Heddington Oaks’ Address, Phone Number, and Contact Information

 2223 West Heading Avenue